DavidVujic/EPiServer-FakeMaker/README.md

-﻿Help features for test driving EPiServer CMS 7 and 8
+﻿Help features for test driving EPiServer CMS 7, 8 and 9
 ========

+__Note__ - This branch (master) depends on EPiServer CMS version 9 references.
+Need version 8 support?
+Clone this repository and checkout the __epi-8-support__ branch.

 __Update__ - if you don't want the source code, there is a __NuGet__ package: https://www.nuget.org/packages/FakeMaker/